SichangHe/CS304_group_project/project4_report.md

 ```
 on sea porath mew i le brahmadatta waking of benares the oh i sat a kamen to lilt the foot of he him ways as a ...
 ```

+Levenshtein distance between ground truth and the result is 76.